helenst/helenst.github.io/work.md

 ## Other things
 * [Django Girls](https://djangogirls.org/) coach at multiple workshops - this involves mentoring small groups of beginner programmers.
 * Organised multiple Django Girls workshops including those at [PyCon Namibia](https://djangogirls.org/windhoek/) and [PyCon UK](https://djangogirls.org/coventry/) - these are beginner level workshops for around 30 women.
+* If you want to see how I solve small coding puzzles, have a look at [my exercism.io profile](http://exercism.io/helenst) - I also hang out on there a lot helping others improve their Python skills.

 ## Personal projects